 We find this approach helps to develop creative and critical thinking skills encourages children to care more about what others say to develop the ability to recognise differences

 This supports the schools ethos and values of creating a caring school and classroom environment where children learn to listen to and respect each other.

-Often, P4C is linked to a particular topic area or curriculum subject, particularly in English, PSHE or RE.
+Often, P4C is linked to a particular topic area or curriculum subject, particularly in English, PDL or RE.